nicesapien-too/SketchCord/README.md

 # SketchCord
 **Sketchcord** is used to send messages to **Discord** using Discord **Webhooks** by sending **http requests**.
 It is an unofficial (REST)API.
 Works great with **Sketchware**/Sketchware Pro/ Sketchware Revolution or Sketchware Gold.
 ## Hosting
-To use it, you can use the default API, **https://sketchcord.heroku.app/api/send** or **https://sketchcord-production.up.railway.app**.
+To use it, you can use the default API, **https://sketchcord.heroku.app/api/send**.
 But If your app is too popular, you can deploy the API yourself.
 Just click the below button to deploy on Heroku.

 [![Deploy on Heroku](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy?template=https://github.com/nicesapien-too/sketchcord/tree/main)

 and below to deploy on Railway

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/Cv0lHp?referralCode=S2-ghV)

+To deploy locally, see [Contributing guide](https://github.com/nicesapien-too/SketchCord#contributing)
 ## Using
 First, before we get started, Let me tell you the basic setup.
 First you will need to add a `content-type` header with `application/json` value.
 Then you will have to write json in Request body to specify your message.
 Make sure to send a POST request only.
 Here are the available body params(all should be declared as strings in json):

 | Name        | Value       | Required    |
 | ----------- | ----------- | ----------- |